lexnederbragt/canvasCourseCli/README.md

 --------

-A Python-based command-line tool for retrieving, adding and updating content, pages and files exposed to students and teachers, for a Canvas instance (course).
+A Python-based command-line tool for retrieving, adding and updating content, pages, files and modules exposed to students and teachers, for a Canvas instance (course).

 Not to be confused with the [Canvas Data CLI Tool](https://community.canvaslms.com/docs/DOC-6600-how-to-use-the-canvas-data-cli-tool#jive_content_id_Overview), which can by used to extract course data from the database.